fourpastmidnight/mars-rover/README.md

 ## Prerequisites

-To build and run this application, you must have Visual Studio 2019 and .NET Core 3.1.
+To build and run this application, you must have .NET Core 3.1 installed.

 ## Building SimplePhotoDownloader